luciDevOp/luciDevOp/README.md

 - 👋 Hi, I’m @luciDevOp
-- 👀 I’m interested in learning the depts of programming
+- 👀 I’m interested in learning the depths of programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Open Projects
 - 📫 How to reach me ungureanu.lucian04@yahoo.com/ungureanu.lucian121@gmail.com